District of Columbia IOLTA Compliance: Trust Account Rules & Requirements

 District of Columbia IOLTA Note

-The DC Bar Foundation administers the IOLTA program in the District of Columbia.
-DC has specific rules around running balances and monthly three-way reconciliation that are strictly enforced.
+The DC Bar Foundation runs the IOLTA program in the District.
+DC has specific rules around running balances and monthly three-way reconciliation, and they're strictly enforced.

 Common IOLTA Violations in District of Columbia